zhengqili/UprightNet/README.md

 * Download pre-processed InteriorNet and ScanNet, as well as their corresponding training/validation/testing txt files from [link](https://drive.google.com/drive/folders/1WdNAESqDYcUPQyXAW6PvlcdQIYlOEXIw?usp=sharing)
 * Modify the paths in train.py, test.py and txt files to match the dataset path in your machine.

-## Coordindate system
+## Coordinate system
-Our upright and local coordindate systems are defined as follows (corresponding to the normal images in the pre-processed datasets):
+Our upright and local coordinate systems are defined as follows (corresponding to the normal images in the pre-processed datasets):
 * Z upward, Y right, X backward , equivalent to
 * Roll negative -> image rotate counterclockwise, Pitch positive -> camera rotate up